y2kstack/gavlaaaaaaaa.github.io/_posts/2016-01-16-Google-Analytics-Adsense.md

 ##3.
 Linking with Analytics

 You can link Analytics and Adsense together from the adense home page and clicking **Integrate with Google Analytics** and following the instructions.
 Couldn't be simpler!

+_Note: If you want to see the ads by Google AdSense running on this page, remember to disable your adblocker on this page;)_

 Hope you find this useful.
 Feel free to comment if you have any questions.